UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

    from .file_handling import read_fasta
    ```
    Keeping the initializer updated ensures `import proteosim as ps; ps.read_fasta(...)` keeps working even after you reorganize modules—otherwise users would have to import from the nested module (`from proteosim.file_handling import read_fasta`) every time.
 3. Save the file and switch to `ms_experiment_final.ipynb`.
-Import your package and call the function to make sure it can read the FASTA file:
+Using a Python kernel, import your package and call the function to make sure it can read the FASTA file:
    ```python
    import proteosim as ps
    proteins = ps.read_fasta("data/sample_proteins.fasta")